danielvarga/transformer-as-swarm/README.md

 The motivation behind the toy model above was an educational analogy between transformers and swarm simulations.
 We now present this analogy.
 The concepts align like this:

-- token = boid (bird-like objects, the individual members of the swarm)
+- token = boid (bird-like object, the individual member of the swarm)
 - transformer embedding space = boid habitat
 - attention block = implements flocking behavior
 - feedforward block = implements boid behavior when not interacting with other boids

+Furthermore,

 - The boids do not have internal state / memory.
 They only encode information by their positions.
 - Each sequentially executed transformer block corresponds to a timestep of the swarm simulation.